Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Introduction

 \section{Introduction}

 Understanding the deviation from the Fermi liquid behavior at phase transition critical points is a current research question.
 The most important are deviations from quadratic temperature dependence of resistivity near quantum critical points.
-Theory proposes that origin of non Fermi liquid behavior is scattering of conducting electrons by bosonic critical soft modes.
-In case of ferromagnetic transition these modes are collective spin excitations whose relaxation time diverges near the transition point.
-In nearly magnetic metals at temperatures larger than inverse spin relaxation time resistivity due to electron scattering by spin fluctuations, strongly deviates from Fermi liquid quadratic dependence.
-It becomes linear or even saturates.\cite{shindler, ueda, Moriya, Stewart} In strongly Stoner enhanced paramagnetic metals deviation might starts at very low temperature.
+Theory proposes that the origin of non-Fermi liquid behavior is scattering of conducting electrons by bosonic critical soft modes.\cite{Moriya, Hertz, Millis} In case of ferromagnetic transition these modes are collective spin fluctuations whose relaxation time diverges near the transition point.
+In nearly magnetic metals, at temperatures larger than the inverse spin relaxation time, contribution to the resistivity due to electron scattering by spin fluctuations strongly deviates from Fermi liquid quadratic dependence.
+It becomes linear or even saturates.\cite{Shindler, Ueda, Stewart} In strongly Stoner enhanced paramagnetic metals the deviation might start at very low temperature.

-It was experimentally shown that in the region near quantum critical point, magnetic state of many systems experience first order phase transition with separation of different phases.\cite{Zamborszky, Pfleiderer, Grigera, Perry, Mao, Uemura, uhlarz, maleev, goto, ZrZn2} In this case the temperature dependence of resistivity is characterized by non-Fermi liquid resistivity exponents, which depend on proximity of the system to the quantum critical point.
-And it was shown that dynamics of magnetic state in this case is not critical.
+It was experimentally found that in the region near putative quantum critical point, the magnetic state of many systems experiences broadened first order phase transition with separation of different phases.\cite{Goto, Nagaev, Lonzarich, Zamborszky, Pfleiderer, Grigera, Perry, Uhlarz, Mao, Uemura, ZrZn2}.
+In these experiments, the temperature dependence of resistivity is characterized by non-Fermi liquid exponents, which depend on proximity of the system to the putative quantum critical point.
+Since at the first order phase transition the spin fluctuations are not critical, the theory of scattering of conducting electrons by spin fluctuations \cite{Moriya, Hertz, Millis}, discussed above, can not be directly applied to describe the non-Fermi liquid contributions to the resistivity.
+Alternative theories were developed to overcome some difficulties \cite{Belitz_prl99, Millis_prl02}, but complete understanding is lacking. \cite{Coleman}